Islamic banking and finance: Liquidity

 incurring large losses – with a competitive rate of return on funds.
 Conventional banks are able to borrow and lend by using the interbank lending market – borrowing to meet liquidity requirements and investing for any duration including very short periods, and thereby optimize their earnings.
-Calculating the return for any period of time is straightforward – multiplying the loans length by the interest rate.
+Calculating the return for any period of time is straightforward – multiplying the loan's length by the interest rate.